railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_searching.rst

 suppliers.
 So Open ERP supplies dashboards to help system users approve their acceptance of such documents.

-So you'll find two dashboards in the menu :menuselection:`Dashboards --> Document Management`.
+So you will find two dashboards in the menu :menuselection:`Knowledge --> Reporting --> Dashboard`.
 One dashboard is for the document management system manager and one dashboard is for tracking use by different users.

 The first lets you track the change of documents by month, by customer and by type of resource.
-You could also quickly assess the use that's made of the system by the various users.
+You could also quickly assess the use that is made of the system by the various users.

 .. figure::  images/document_board1.png
    :scale: 50